 An OMM specifies the orbital characteristics of a single object at a specified epoch, expressed in mean Keplerian elements.
 This message is suited to exchanges that (1) involve automated interaction and/or human interaction, and (2) do not require high-fidelity dynamic modeling.
 Such exchanges may be inter-agency exchanges, or ad hoc exchanges among satellite operators when interface control documents have not been negotiated.
 Ad hoc interactions usually involve more than one satellite, each satellite controlled and operated by a different operating authority.

-The OMM includes keywords and values that can be used to generate canonical NORAD Two Line Element Sets (TLEs) to accommodate the needs of heritage users (see reference I-4).
+The OMM includes keywords and values that can be used to generate canonical NORAD Two Line Element Sets (TLEs) to accommodate the needs of heritage users (see reference [L4].

 The OMM also contains an optional covariance matrix which reflects the uncertainty of the mean Keplerian elements.
 This information may be used to determine contact parameters that encompass uncertainties in predicted future states of orbiting objects of interest.